ukri-bench/benchmark-dolfinx/README.md

 spack info bench-dolfinx
 ```

-Options are used tp specify CPU and GPU (AMD or CUDA) builds.
+Options are used to pecify CPU and GPU (AMD or CUDA) builds.
 The
 benchmark builds an executable `bench_dolfinx`.

 ### CMake